thescouser89/notes/cpp/2_user_defined_types.md

 simply a class with members public by default.

 ## Unions
-A union i a struct in which all members are allocated at the same address so that the `union` occupies only as much space as its largest member.
+A union is a struct in which all members are allocated at the same address so that the `union` occupies only as much space as its largest member.

 ```cpp